 main() could call it?
 If you put a declaration above

 main(), that will solve the problem, too.
 While this may not sound like a big deal, there are cases where two functions each call each other under certain circumstances, and therefore you can’t put one above the other.
 With a declaration, the order doesn’t matter anymore.

 To save you from worrying about the order of your functions in the file, it’s a good idea to just put forward declarations for each of your functions at the top of the file.

-Also, you can simply write the definition, then copy the first line to be at the top with your other declarations, without having to change anything, and if you decide to add a parameter, you can just add it to the declaration and then copy it down to the definition without having to add the variable names you deleted back in.
+Also, you can simply write the definition, then copy the first line to the top where your other declarations are, without having to change anything, and if you decide to add a parameter, you can just add it to the declaration and then copy it down to the definition without having to add the variable names you deleted back in.

 Distributing your code across multiple files